Crew / Volunteer Information

 As a member of Crew, you'll provide much-needed encouragement and ensure our riders safely complete the training program and the Ride itself.
 Those who sign up to crew, should commit to helping out 1-2 weekends per month during outdoor training, beginning in April.
 You will be provided with training around cycling and road regulations, and how we effectively navigate participants from start to finish.
-If you are available to assist only during Ride weekend, that's great, simply register as a volunteer!
+If you are available to assist only during Ride weekend, not to worry, simply register to Crew and we'll get you up with the perfect role.

 We ask that you work to raise a minimum of $500 in your fundraising efforts.
 This is not required, but certainly encourage your participation.
 As recognition for your hard work, take a look at the fundraising incentives we have lined up specifically for Crew.